 - 1 tablespoon chopped chives

 - Place the eggs in a medium pot and cover them by an inch with cold water.
-Bring that pot to a boil and, once boiling, turn off the heat, cover the pot and remove it from the heat.
+Bring the water to a boil and, once boiling, turn off the heat, cover the pot and remove it from the heat.
 Let the eggs sit in the hot water for 10 minutes.

 - While the eggs are cooking, cook the bacon in a small pan over medium heat until crispy.
-Remove the bacon from the pan and let it drain on a plate lined with a paper towel.
+Remove the bacon from the pan and drain it on a plate lined with a paper towel.

 - To make the filling, first mash the eggs yolks with a rubber spatula.
 Next, add the mayonnaise starting with just a quarter cup.
 Stir the two together using a rubber spatula.
 Keep adding a little bit more mayonnaise in batches until you get a creamy consistency.
 Add the mustard, garlic powder, and salt and give it all a good stir.